 Some trade shows are open to the public, while others are only available to members of the trade or press.
 When considering attending a trade show, research the type of show and whether your company can gain anything from attending.

-Attending a trade show can be a wonderful way to generate leads and boost your business visibility.
+Attending a trade show can be a wonderful way to generate leads and boost your business visibility through branded promotional items.
 However, if you don’t plan and prepare for the show, you may end up wasting your time and money.
 Here are some tips for maximizing the value of trade shows for your business.

 Planning for a Trade Show